Aimee Semple McPherson

-Aimee Elizabeth Semple McPherson (née Kennedy; October 9, 1890 – September 27, 1944), also known as Sister Aimee or Sister, was a Canadian Pentecostal evangelist and media celebrity in the 1920s and 1930s, famous for founding the Foursquare Church.
-McPherson pioneered the use of broadcast mass media for wider dissemination of both religious services and appeals for donations, using radio to draw in both additional audience and revenue with the growing appeal of popular entertainment and incorporating stage techniques into her weekly sermons at Angelus Temple, an early megachurch.
+Aimee Elizabeth Semple McPherson (née Kennedy; October 9, 1890 – September 27, 1944), also known as Sister Aimee or Sister, was a Canadian-born American Pentecostal evangelist and media celebrity in the 1920s and '30s, famous for founding the Foursquare Church.
+McPherson pioneered the use of broadcast mass media for wider dissemination of both religious services and appeals for donations, using radio to draw both audience and revenue with the growing appeal of popular entertainment and incorporating stage techniques into her weekly sermons at Angelus Temple, an early megachurch.

 In her time, she was the most publicized Protestant evangelist, surpassing Billy Sunday and other predecessors.
 She conducted public faith healing demonstrations involving tens of thousands of participants.
 McPherson's view of the United States as a nation founded and sustained by divine inspiration influenced later pastors.

 National news coverage focused on events surrounding her family and church members, including accusations that she fabricated her reported kidnapping.
-McPherson's preaching style, extensive charity work and ecumenical contributions were a major influence on 20th century Charismatic Christianity.
+McPherson's preaching style, extensive charity work, and ecumenical contributions were major influences on 20th-century Charismatic Christianity.

 Biography

 Early life

 McPherson was born Aimee Elizabeth Kennedy in Salford, Ontario, Canada, to James Morgan and Mildred Ona (Pearce) Kennedy (1871–1947).
-She had early exposure to religion through her mother, Mildred, who worked with the poor in Salvation Army soup kitchens.
+She had early exposure to religion through her mother who worked with the poor in Salvation Army soup kitchens.
 As a child she would play "Salvation Army" with classmates and preach sermons to dolls.

-As a teenager, McPherson strayed from her mother's teachings by reading novels and attending movies and dances, activities disapproved of by the Salvation Army and her father's Methodist religion.
-In high school, she was taught the Theory of Evolution.
-She began to ask questions about faith and science, but was unsatisfied with the answers.
+As a teenager, McPherson strayed from her mother's teachings by reading novels and attending movies and dances, activities disapproved by the Salvation Army and her father's Methodist religion.
+In high school, she was taught the theory of evolution.
+She began to ask questions about faith and science but was unsatisfied with the answers.
 She wrote to a Canadian newspaper, questioning the taxpayer-funded teaching of evolution.
 This was her first exposure to fame, as people nationwide responded to her letter, and the beginning of a lifelong anti-evolution crusade.